techfolios/template-old/essays/with-great-power-comes-great-responsibility.md

 		src="/images/i_want_you_to_be_better.jpg">

 **2. Looking for Moral Exemplars:**
 * Most people spend their time to judge other’s actions and despise other’s failure to feel good about themselves.
-However, they didn’t notice that by judging other’s action doesn’t make them become any better.
+However, they did not notice that by judging other’s action doesn’t make them become any better.
 Instead, they should learn to help, share the difficulties with others.
 Try to put themselves in their shoes, and learn to figure out how to overcome the difficulties together.
 These actions does not only help to improve our experience, but it also helps to enhance our social relationship with others.

 	<img class="ui image large centered"
 		src="/images/sinking_boat.jpg">